Hugius/FabiEngine3D/doc/markdown/MODEL.md

 - If the mesh is multiparted, each part has its own properties.
 - Models can be rendered as another model to achieve LOD.
 - The instead rendered LOD model uses the transformation and visibility of the main model.
-- The ID of a model cannot be empty or contain spaces/capitals/specials.

 ## 2. Assets